Limitations for Quantum Algorithms to Solve Turbulent and Chaotic Systems: Discussion

 A relevant question for solving differential equations on quantum computers is whether there are larger classes of differential equations that can be proven to be not efficiently solvable.
 A clear first place to look is differential equations with chaos, that is having a positive Lyapunov exponent.
 Chaos could be considered extremely \emph{nonlinear} since close initial points diverge exponentially fast.
 In light of this, we prove that, given a natural coordinate system, there cannot be an efficient quantum algorithm that outputs a quantum state proportional to a solution if the solution grows sub-exponentially and exhibits chaos.
 In Section~\ref{sec:stable_chaos}, we find a system that exhibits chaos for most initial conditions.
 However, we show that there is also an initial condition that does not exhibit chaos and permits Carleman linearisation with small error, see Fig.~\ref{fig:carleman_linearisation}(c).
+While all eigenvalues of $F_1$ must be negative to apply the QCL algorithm, it is also possible to have chaos in this regime as demonstrated in Section~\ref{sec:stable_chaos}.
+In Ref.~\cite{krovi_improved_2023}, the log-norm, defined as the maximum eigenvalue of $\frac{1}{2}(F_1 + F_1^\dagger)$, can also be positive despite all eigenvalues of $F_1$ being negative -- the log-norm can be thought of as providing a bound on the growth of solutions for early times.
+Chaotic solutions require that at all times solution trajectories separate exponentially (up to the size of the attractor basin), which could indicate a positive log-norm.
+The system in Section~\ref{sec:stable_chaos} has this feature, where the log-norm is positive but all eigenvalues of $F_1$ are negative.
+It is possible the log-norm being positive is always a feature of these chaotic systems with stable fixed points.

+A further question is whether introducing measurement in the algorithm can simulate chaos or turbulence.
+Incorporating measurement, and the measurement outcomes, is precisely what allows a general nonlinear transformation in a quantum circuit~\cite{holmes_nonlinear_2023}, which requires exponential scaling of copies of the quantum state for increasing circuit depth.
+Given the assumptions stated for Theorem~\ref{theorem:no_algo_for_choas}, our proof does indeed rule out the possibility of a polynomial number of copies of the quantum state to simulate chaos or turbulence.
+Measurement is a state projection that turns amplitudes into statistical uncertainties.
+Thus, measurement cannot help in distinguishing $\varepsilon$-close states and overcoming the bound for state separation, given in Lemma~\ref{lemma:helstrom_bound}, without the same scaling in the number of copies.

+In some cases, it is possible that a nonlinear system can be transformed to a linear system via a classical or analytical mapping.
+However, chaos and turbulence cannot exist in linear systems.
+The map itself must be nonlinear, in general, being dependent on the complete current state of the system at all times.
+All the complexity of the problem would therefore be contained in the map.
+Moreover, from the perspective of quantum computing, in such an approach one would be solving a linear system using a quantum computer.
+When we refer to limitations for quantum algorithms to solve turbulent and chaotic systems, we exclude this possibility of reducing the dynamics to linear with classical preprocessing.

 We propose that simulation of the classical dynamics of turbulent or chaotic systems is likely not amenable to an exponential quantum advantage over current classical algorithms.
 This work does not preclude potential for polynomial speedup for quantum algorithms over classical algorithms, for example, turbulent mixing with Monte Carlo simulation has been found to permit a quadratic advantage~\cite{xu_turbulent_2018}.
 Future work could also investigate nonlinear differential equations with no restrictions on the eigenvalues of $F_1$, however, it is unlikely in general that linearisation of these systems for arbitrary time would be possible since the solutions could be exponentially growing.
 The case of negative Lyapunov exponents can also be considered.
 Our results do not imply that all systems with negative maximum Lyapunov exponent would necessarily be amenable to an efficient quantum algorithm.
 In fact, we consider this unlikely.
 Future work could also determine further properties of the solutions of PDEs that allow or preclude efficient quantum algorithms.